St Kilda salt fields brine spill: Response

-South Australia's Minister for the Environment, David Speirs has described the removal of brine from the ponds as "incredibly tricky" and claimed that the Government is working with Buckland Dry Creek to fix the problem as quickly as possible.
-The Department for Energy and Mining is the regulator responsible for the site, and told the ABC that Buckland Dry Creek has pumped brine against their "holding pattern" directions.
-The Department for Energy and Mining maintains a webpage where it provides updates on the incident and provides images, maps and background information.
+Former state Minister for the Environment, David Speirs described the removal of brine from the ponds as "incredibly tricky" and said that the government was working with Buckland Dry Creek (BDC) to fix the problem as quickly as possible.
+The Department for Energy and Mining (DEM) is the regulator responsible for the site, and told the ABC that BDC had pumped brine against their "holding pattern" directions.
+The Department created a webpage providing updates on the incident and provides images, maps and background information.
+The updates continue on a new DEM webpage under the Malinauskas government.

-Citizens and independent experts have undertaken aerial surveys and established baseline data to track and measure loss and recovery in the areas impacted.
+Citizens and independent experts undertook aerial surveys and established baseline data to track and measure loss and recovery in the areas impacted.
 A vigil in support of the mangroves and calling for affirmative action from the Government was held on the steps of the South Australian parliament on World Wetlands Day, 2 February 2021.
-Speakers included parliamentarians from the Labor and Greens parties, including Susan Close, Peter Malinauskas, Mark Parnell and Tammy Franks who were variously critical of the government response.
+Speakers included parliamentarians from the Labor and Greens parties, including Susan Close, Peter Malinauskas, and Mark Parnell, who were variously critical of the government response.
+The St Kilda Mangrove Alliance, a group including members of the local community, scientists, and non-government organisations, formed in order to campaign for action to remediate the damage.

+In December 2024 it was announced that a civil settlement had been agreed between the Environmental Protection Authority (EPA) and BDC, which includes A$100,000 towards an environmental monitoring study to be conducted over the following three years.